 Either vacant possession is given on completion or the target real estate is under tenancy, in which case the particulars of the tenancy are warranted.

 Subject to negotiation, if the seller is also the developer of the target real estate, the construction of the target real estate has complied with all relevant laws and regulations of the national and local competent authorities.

-In an equity transaction, the usual warranties commonly found in share/equity transactions are required.
-Some typical warranties required of the seller in an equity transaction are set out below:
+In an equity transaction, these seller's general warranties are applicable as well and the usual warranties commonly found in share or equity transactions are added.
+The typical warranties required of the seller in an equity transaction are that:

-The seller has full capacity to enter into the sale and purchase agreement for the target shares/equity.
+The seller has full capacity to enter into the sale and purchase agreement for the target shares or equity.

-The target shares/equity is not subject to any undisclosed pre-emptive right, right of first refusal, encumbrance or other right or restriction.
+The target shares or equity is not subject to any undisclosed pre-emptive right, right of first refusal, encumbrance or other right or restriction.

-The property owner company whose shares/equity is to be transacted does not have undisclosed liabilities.
+The property owner company whose shares or equity is to be transacted does not have undisclosed liabilities.